 Unfortunately, unless there is a specific agreement between the couple, cohabitees generally do not have any rights to any other financial assets such as income, savings, investments or pensions that married persons may have.

-With regard to disputes over any children, the law relating to unmarried couples is little different to the law relating to married couples (see our Divorce & Separation Fact Sheet).
+With regard to disputes over any children, the law relating to unmarried couples is little different to the law relating to married couples (see our Divorce and Separation Fact Sheet).